 After their untimely deaths, the vast inheritance of Thomas and Martha Wayne passed to their surviving son.
 Bruce Wayne, now the CEO of Wayne Enterprises, isn't content to let his parents' deaths be a symbol of Gotham's decline.
 Wayne created the Wayne Foundation, a nonprofit organization that specializes in using science to help create a better way of life for citizens of Gotham and the world.

 The Wayne foundation consists of two main branches bearing the names of his deceased parents.
 The first, the Thomas Wayne Foundation, specializes in rewarding excellence in the field of medicine.
 It also provides support to numerous clinics in Gotham (one such clinic operates near the area where his parents were murdered) and its neighboring cities.
 The second branch, the Martha Wayne Foundation, specializes in the promotion of the arts and provides support for numerous orphanages, schools and soup kitchens in Gotham and around the globe.

 Although they were looked upon as social royalty in life, Thomas and Martha Wayne's charitable contributions to the city of Gotham are often overshadowed by their violent deaths.
 Through the efforts of Bruce Wayne and the Wayne Foundation, perhaps the public's eyes can be refocused on the Waynes' good works rather than their tragedy.

-You can learn more about Gotham, philanthropy and related topics by following the links on the next page.
+You can learn more about Gotham, philanthropy and related topics by following the links below.